flagguard/flagguard.github.io/_pages/about.md

 ---
 permalink: /
-title: "John Glass"
+title: "About me"
-excerpt: ""
+excerpt: "John Glass"
 author_profile: true
 redirect_from:
   - /about/